 Purpose of this guidance

 A member of staff who is eligible for redeployment has applied for a vacancy within your service.
-This document provides further guidance on the procedure to be followed in considering this application.
+This web page provides further guidance on the procedure to be followed in considering this application.

 Our commitment to redeployment